Inside Await, data is never undefined.

 Retry only what broke.

-// When you combine three stores and one fails:const allStore = RemoteDataStore.all(userStore, postsStore, statsStore);// The combined store moves to "failed".// But retry() only re-fetches the broken one.// The two successful stores keep their data.//// One button.
-One click.
-Surgical retry.<Await store={allStore}error={({ retry }) => (<button onClick={retry}>Retry failed</button>)}>{([user, posts, stats]) => <Dashboard ... />}</Await>
+// Combine three stores.
+One fails.const allStore = RemoteDataStore.all(userStore, postsStore, statsStore);// retry() only re-fetches the broken one.// The two successful stores keep their data.<Await store={allStore}error={({ retry }) => (<button onClick={retry}>Retry failed</button>)}>{([user, posts, stats]) => <Dashboard ... />}</Await>

-Data stays fresh automatically.
+Data stays fresh without a flicker.

-const store = useRemoteData(() => fetchPrices(), {// Re-fetch every 30 secondsrefresh: RefreshStrategy.afterMillis(30_000),});// isStale is true while background// refresh is in progress — old data stays visible<Await store={store}>{(prices, isStale) => (<div style={{ opacity: isStale ?
+const store = useRemoteData(() => fetchPrices(), {refresh: RefreshStrategy.afterMillis(30_000),});// isStale: true while background// refresh is in progress, old data stays visible<Await store={store}>{(prices, isStale) => (<div style={{ opacity: isStale ?
 0.6 : 1 }}><PriceTable prices={prices} /></div>)}</Await>

 Mutations refresh reads.

-const todosStore = useRemoteData(() => fetchTodos());const addTodo = useRemoteUpdate((text) => api.addTodo(text), {// After a successful mutation,// automatically re-fetch the todo listrefreshes: [todosStore],});// addTodo.run("Buy milk")// → mutation fires// → on success, todosStore re-fetches// → Await re-renders with fresh data
+const todosStore = useRemoteData(() => fetchTodos());const addTodo = useRemoteUpdate((text) => api.addTodo(text), {refreshes: [todosStore],});// addTodo.run("Buy milk")// → mutation fires// → on success, todosStore re-fetches// → Await re-renders with fresh data

 Test without mocking.

-import { RemoteData, RemoteDataStore, Failure } from "use-remote-data";// A store that's already loaded — no fetch, no mockconst store = RemoteDataStore.always(RemoteData.success({ name: "Alice", email: "alice@ex.com" }));render(<UserCard store={store} />);expect(screen.getByText("Alice")).toBeInTheDocument();// Test loading?
+import { RemoteData, RemoteDataStore, Failure } from "use-remote-data";// A store that's already loaded.
+No fetch, no mock.const store = RemoteDataStore.of(RemoteData.success({ name: "Alice", email: "alice@ex.com" }));render(<UserCard store={store} />);expect(screen.getByText("Alice")).toBeInTheDocument();// Test loading?
 Errors?
-Same idea.const loading = RemoteDataStore.always(RemoteData.Pending);const failed = RemoteDataStore.always(RemoteData.Failed([Failure.unexpected(new Error("timeout"))],async () => {}));
+Same idea.const loading = RemoteDataStore.of(RemoteData.Pending);const failed = RemoteDataStore.of(RemoteData.Failed([Failure.unexpected(new Error("timeout"))],async () => {}));

-Data lifetime follows component hierarchy.
+Data lifetime follows the component tree.

-function UserPage({ id }) {// Store is created when UserPage mounts.// Fetches on first render.
-Caches while mounted.// Unmount UserPage → store is gone.
-No stale cache.const userStore = useRemoteData(() => fetchUser(id), { dependencies: [id] });// Pass the store down — child components// share the same fetch, same cache.return (<Layout><UserHeader store={userStore} /><UserPosts store={userStore} /></Layout>);}
+function UserPage({ id }) {// Store created when UserPage mounts.// Fetches on first render.
+Caches while mounted.// Unmount UserPage: store is gone.
+No stale cache.const userStore = useRemoteData(() => fetchUser(id), { dependencies: [id] });// Pass the store down.
+Child components// share the same fetch, same cache.return (<Layout><UserHeader store={userStore} /><UserPosts store={userStore} /></Layout>);}

 SSR ready